nitaidalal/Javascript-Projects/snapshot-app/README.md

 The **Snapshot App** is a modern, responsive, and privacy-friendly photo capture tool built with pure **HTML**, **CSS**, and **JavaScript**.
 It uses the **MediaDevices API** to access the user's camera, allowing them to take quick snapshots directly from their browser — no external dependencies or frameworks needed.

-> ⚠️ Note: Works best on desktop browsers with camera access enabled.

 ---

 ## 🚀 Features